harryfei/which-rs/README.md

 which = "7.0.0"
 ```

-Note that you can disable the default features of this crate and provide a custom `which::sys::Sys` implementation to `which::WhichConfig` for use in Wasm environments without WASI.
+Note that non-WASI environments have no access to the system.
+Using this in that situation requires disabling the default features of this crate and providing a custom `which::sys::Sys` implementation to `which::WhichConfig`.

 ## Examples